 42. Paint a Mural

-We love this idea because it makes the living room more personal than any simple color ever could.
+A mural makes a living room more personal than any single color ever could.

 45. Dark Color Just for the TV Wall